Alan-Copa/Alan-Copa/README.md

 # Hi there :wave:

 My name is Alan Copa.
-I am a Master Student in Financial Technology and Computing @ USI University I currently live in Lugano, Switzerland.
+I am a Master Student in Financial Technology and Computing @ USI University

 ## :wrench: Technologies and Tools